Looking for the best things to do in Tarifa? Then you’ve come to the right place!

 13. Spend a day trip in Jerez de la Frontera

 An hour north of Tarifa is the charming and typically Spanish city of Jerez de la Frontera, known as Jerez.

 Jerez is in the famous sherry triangle.
-Visit and tour a bodega, where you will find out how sherry is produced and get to taste all the different types.
+Visit a bodega, where you will find out how sherry is produced and get to taste all the different types.
 Sherry used to be seen as an aperitif for the elderly but there is so much more to it.

 We’re sherry converts.
 We spent a happy afternoon wandering the tabancos (sherry bars) of Jerez in search of the perfect Pedro Ximenez, the intensely sweet and sticky dessert sherry that we fell in love with!

 Jerez is also famous for its flamenco tradition.
 The Festival of Flamenco is held annually in February and March, and it’s a true Spanish spectacle of fantastic colorful music and dance.

 Also check out the Royal Andalusian School of Equestrian Arts, where you can watch the iconic beautiful, and high-stepping thoroughbred horses go through their paces.

 This part of Spain is the perfect spot for a day trip!